liuconggg/-FCCA_team-5_Student_ChuaLiu/README.md

 ![5](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/11d83e03-6ffa-4c8a-8c89-f5a97ce4f594)

-6) KDE plot - placement_status using gpa & placement_status using years of experience.
+6) KDE plot - placement_status using gpa & placement_status using years of experience

 ![6](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/3b20be9f-1b48-4da8-9264-115b44a2bc95)

-7) Decision tree - gini index of our classification for placement with respect to the variables GPA & years of experience.
-(Decision Tree Classifier)
+7) Decision tree - gini index of our classification for placement with respect to the variables GPA & years of experience (Decision Tree Classifier)

 ![7](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/55147a37-105f-4444-88ac-6b3f2cd0a528)

-8) Confusion matrix - the accuracy of our classification model for placement with respect to the variables GPA & years of experience.
-(Decision Tree Classifier)
+8) Confusion matrix - the accuracy of our classification model for placement with respect to the variables GPA & years of experience (Decision Tree Classifier)

 ![8](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/6036cf3a-738e-4b0b-ae20-6bcc59faca0a)

-9) Decision tree - gini index of our classification for placement with respect to the variables GPA & years of experience.
-(Random Forest Classifier)
+9) Decision tree - gini index of our classification for placement with respect to the variables GPA & years of experience (Random Forest Classifier)

 ![9](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/16208b9e-367b-44fc-8d64-9a819e928569)

-10) Confusion matrix - the accuracy of our classification model for placement with respect to the variables GPA & years of experience.
-(Random Forest Classifier)
+10) Confusion matrix - the accuracy of our classification model for placement with respect to the variables GPA & years of experience (Random Forest Classifier)

 ![10](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/7b896df6-3a34-4de4-aa7c-50c04eeb58c0)